 Every time the calendar flips from one year to the next, millions of us resolve to lose weight, quit smoking or reduce debt.
 But have you given much thought to getting your house in order?
 Are you tired of staring at all of those boxes crammed with clothes you haven’t worn in 10 years or with toys your kids haven’t touched in five years?

-Here are 12 tips to help you get your new year off to a well-organized start.
+Here are 17 tips to help you get your New Year off to a well-organized start.

 1. Start Small.

 Simply put, don’t bite off more than you can chew.

 “People usually make a resolution that says something like, ‘I’m going to get my home and office totally organized this year, and I will never misplace anything again’,” said Maria Spetalnik, a professional organizer in the Washington, DC, area.
 “This is not only unrealistic but would take so long that they usually run out of steam before they even see results.
 Then they are frustrated with themselves and have often created a bigger problem than they started with.”